Terms & Conditions

 (h) Our Mileage App is available for certain supported iOS and Android devices.

 (i) We reserve the right to charge additional fees at our prevailing rates if we incur additional costs because you have not followed the procedures we have agreed or because you have not met the criteria specified.
+We reserve the right to charge additional fees at our prevailing rates if we incur additional costs because you have not followed procedures we have agreed.

 4. Your responsibilities